Summary: in this tutorial, we will discuss MySQL temporary table and show you how to create, use and drop temporary tables.

 employeestemporary table, the permanent

-Like the CREATE TABLE statement, MySQL provides many options to create a temporary table.
-To create a temporary table, you just add the
+To create a temporary table, you just need to add the

 TEMPORARY keyword to the

-For example, the following statement creates a top 10 customers by revenue temporary table based on the result set of a
+CREATE TABLE statement.
+For example, the following statement creates a temporary table that stores the top 10 customers by revenue:

 CREATE TEMPORARY TABLE top10customers